 MA Beekeepers Against Pesticides

 I love baking bread.
 There’s something so wholesome and Zen about making your own dough and watching it rise.
 And then there’s the anticipation of that first warm slice.
 When my daughters were young, I took a baking course at Newbury College.
-Every Saturday for 6 weeks, my class started off with knot rolls.
+Every class of the 12 week semester, my class started off with knot rolls.
 Did I say every class started out with rolls?
 Every – single – class.
 The first class was devoted to learning the basics of yeast dough, and every class thereafter we were expected to get fifteen dozen rolls in the proof box in half an hour.
 After a while, I was dreaming of knot rolls in my sleep.
 I didn’t complain – I loved the challenge of getting those rolls done quickly and with their knots all coiled perfectly.
 Thankfully, the class progressed to making croissants and Danish!
 Seven hours on a Saturday making Danish is not a bad way to spend a day.

 Three years ago, I visited Peter Island in the British Virgin Islands.
 The first morning I ordered coconut brioche French toast.
 Amazing.
 I have been dreaming of it ever since.
 And so, last week, after sailing around the British Virgin Islands we couldn’t resist stopping there to have breakfast.
 Yay!
 The coconut French toast is just the same as ever.
 I loved it.
 I devoured it.
 I may have stabbed my husband a time or two with my fork when he reached to take some.